jrgleason/psql-getting-started/labs/CreateReceipts.md

 ## Takehome

-Can you now create itemized reciepts?
+Can you now create itemized receipts?